DANCING PANDAS

 A visitor to the tribe who has the gumption to take the “shower” is remembered and renowned for a very long time!

-Mundari At Risk
+Mundari People At Risk

 As I mentioned earlier, the Mundari Tribe are a very peaceful people.
 Yet, I was surprised to find a machine gun hanging from one of the camp poles.
 Our guide, Donald explained that there are rustlers who try to take the cows from the tribe.